-The band’s followup, Couldn’t Stand the Weather, included “Voodoo Child,” the Jimi Hendrix classic that Vaughan made his own.
+The band’s followup Couldn’t Stand the Weather (1983) included “Voodoo Child,” the Jimi Hendrix classic that Vaughan made his own.
 Incessant touring lifted the album and brought in more fans.
-Keyboard player Reese Wynans, who’d briefly played in a band with future Allman Brothers Dickey Betts and Berry Oakley in the late 60s, was added to the group, broadening their sound.
+Keyboard player Reese Wynans, who had briefly played in a band with future Allman Brothers Dickey Betts and Berry Oakley in the late Sixties, was added to the group, broadening their sound.
 Vaughan was now being hailed as the “next Hendrix” and the "savior of the blues," a term not entirely an exaggeration.

 To their credit, Vaughan and Double Trouble were careful not to act the part.
-Regularly, Vaughan praised those great blues artists who came before him, and, whenever possible, he shared the stage with them.
-Albert King, in particular, was grateful for Vaughan’s rise to stardom and his friendship.
+Vaughan regularly praised those great blues artists who came before him, and he shared the stage with them whenever possible.
+Albert King was particularly grateful for Vaughan’s rise to stardom and his friendship.
 The pair even recorded together.

 Fortunately, he got it.
-He entered rehab, cleaned up, clarified his vision, and renewed his passion for the blues.
+He entered rehab, cleaned up, clarified his vision and renewed his passion for the blues.
 In Step, released afterward, was a major success.
-A long anticipated album with Jimmie, Family Style, was completed.
+A long-anticipated album with Jimmie, Family Style (1990), was completed.
 The Vaughan Brothers, as they would bill themselves, seemed poised for even bigger success when tragedy struck.

-Despite a quarter century since his passing, Vaughan’s presence is still felt – and missed – in American music.
+Since his passing, Vaughan’s presence is still felt—and missed—in American music.
 Nearly every blues artist today claims a Stevie Ray Vaughan influence.
-His intense performances, powerful solos, and deep, passionate love of the music keep his blues flame burning.
+His intense performances, powerful solos and deep, passionate love of the music keep his blues flame burning.